‘Call Of Duty’ Player Arrested For ‘Swatting’ Incident That Resulted In Innocent Father’s Death By Police

 The man responsible for “Swatting” an innocent Kansas man’s home Thursday that resulted in his death at the hands of the police was arrested Friday night in Los Angeles.
 Tyler Raj Barriss, 25, was taken into custody by the LAPD and has a history of making similar hoax calls.

-The LAPD is currently working with the Wichita police department on the case and NBC News reports the FBI has joined the investigation as well.
+The LAPD is currently working with the Wichita police department on the case and NBC News reported that the FBI has joined the investigation as well.
 Bail has not yet been set for Barriss.

 As previously covered, 28-year old Andrew Finch was at home with his family in Wichita, Kansas Thursday evening when police surrounded it in response to a call about a murder and hostage situation.
 Finch went outside to check on the commotion when he was shot and killed.